ikuzmych02/portfolio/README.md

-Illya Kuzmych @ University of Washington
+# Welcome to my code portfolio!
-ECE Class of 2023
+My name is Illya Kuzmych and I am a senior at the University of Washington in Seattle Washington In this repository you will find code I have written and utilized for a variety of projects